disregardfiat/hive_previews/README.md

 If you are using cloudflare you may run into their cache as well and bypassing your cloudflare cache with this rule:

 `(http.request.method eq "HEAD") or (http.user_agent contains "bot")`

-Would use your local cache for bots, and cloudflares cache for your static pages.
+* Would use your local cache for bots, and cloudflares cache for your static pages.

+## Service Worker
+Quite simply this will allow a DLUX dApp to dynamically generate a service worker that only caches two files.
+The dApp container (index.html) and the application itself (ipfs/CID).
+The dApp will need to properly call the service worker from it's location.